 There are many types out there: String Beans, Haricots Verts(French green beans), long beans, purple beans, Romano beans(Italian variety which is flat), or wax beans, any of them can be used for this soup.

 The Romanian people who are lucky enough to have a garden, especially in the villages, grow a variety of beans that are consumed all year round in different forms.

 In the summer, they use them fresh, and they can any leftover beans for the winter.
 I live in Minnesota, therefore our growing season here is very short.

 If I get lucky to find green beans at the Farmer Market during the summer, I use them, but for the rest of the year I rely on frozen green beans.

 How To Make Transylvanian Bacon Green Beans Soup:

-And also the green beans, but set them aside.
-Add to the soup the onion, carrots and celery first and let them cook half way.
+Add the onions, carrots and celery first and let them cook half way.